Hinkley Point C nuclear power station: Permits and licences

 In November 2012, it was announced that the UK's ONR had awarded a nuclear site licence to NNB Generation Company, a subsidiary created by EDF Energy.
 This was the first nuclear site licence awarded for a nuclear power station in the UK since 1987, when one was granted for the construction of Sizewell B in Suffolk.

 In March 2013, three environmental permits setting levels for emissions from the proposed power station were granted and planning consent was given, but agreement on electricity pricing was still required before building could start.

 Through 2013, the operator was in negotiations with the Department of Energy and Climate Change and other government agencies.
 A major sticking point was a demand by EDF Energy for a guaranteed price for the electricity to be produced, which was about twice the current UK electricity rates.
 The project is part of the UK's plans to implement a 50% cut in greenhouse gas emissions by the mid-2020s, which provides for building Hinkley Point C and several other nuclear power plants.
 By 2013, the operator had invested about £1 billion in site preparation and other start-up costs.
 If built, the plant will meet about 7% of the UK's electricity needs.

 In 2013, Welsh ministers granted permission for EDF to dispose of construction sediment off Cardiff Bay.
-EDF have said the work 'is not harmful to humans or the environment' but marine pollution expert Tim Deere Jones claims the mud 'could expose people to radioactivity'.
+EDF have said the work 'is not harmful to humans or the environment' but marine pollution expert Tim Deere-Jones claimed the mud 'could expose people to radioactivity'.
+In 2021, the Welsh Government's expert panel Hinkley Point C Stakeholder Reference Group investigated the doses to the public and workers and concluded that 'the individual and collective doses derived were below the de minimis criteria'.

-In October 2013, the government announced that it had approved the agreement of a "strike price" for the plant's electricity, a major condition for its construction.
+In October 2013, the government announced that it had approved the agreement of a strike price for the plant's electricity, a major condition for its construction.

 In September 2016, the government confirmed it would give EDF a contract for difference for power from the project, imposing significant new safeguards for future foreign investment in critical infrastructure.

 On 28 March 2017, the ONR granted its first consent to begin construction of the Hinkley Point C nuclear power plant.
 The consent covers the placement of the structural concrete for the first nuclear safety-related structure.

 On 15 March 2019, the Environment Agency invited comments on an environmental permit application from NNB Generation Company (HPC) Limited for Hinkley Point C Power Station, with a closing date of 26 July 2019.